Rishit-dagli/Rishit-dagli.github.io/_posts/2021-06-18-gradient-centralization.md

 Dataset](https://www.tensorflow.org/datasets/catalog/horses_or_humans).
 Gradient
 Centralization can both speedup training process and improve the final generalization performance of DNNs.
 It operates directly on gradients by centralizing the gradient vectors to have zero mean.
-Gradient Centralization morever improves the Lipschitzness of the loss function and its gradient so that the training process becomes more efficient and stable.
+Gradient Centralization moreover improves the Lipschitzness of the loss function and its gradient so that the training process becomes more efficient and stable.